jola5/gtv/README.md

 =======
 This is a script to enable simple versioning of git repositories based on tags with 'semantic versioning' like numbers.
 Only the SCMs meta data is used to store the version information - no need to change the repository content if the version increases.

 Semantic versioning is assumed to be like: major.minor.patch, eg. 1.0.21.
 Refer to http://semver.org/ for details.

+Mind: This script may create new versions by adding git tags **but it does not push**!

 Use Cases
 ---------